-Low Interest Rate Environment
+Rising Interest Rate Environment

-As of the date of the financial statements, interest rates in the United States are near historic lows due to the U.S. Federal Reserve's lowering of certain interest rates as part of its efforts to ease the economic effects of the COVID-19 pandemic.
-These historically low interest rate levels magnify the risks associated with rising interest rates described under "Interest Rate Risk," above.
+As of the date of the financial statements, the U.S. Federal Reserve has increased certain interest rates as part of its efforts to combat rising inflation.
+The prospect of further rate increases magnifies the risks associated with rising interest rates described under "Interest Rate Risk," above.
 The senior secured loans underlying the CLOs in which the Company invests typically have floating interest rates.
 A rising interest rate environment may increase loan defaults, resulting in losses for the CLOs in which the Company invests.
 In addition, increasing interest rates may lead to higher prepayment rates, as corporate borrowers look to avoid escalating interest payments or refinance floating rate loans.
 Further, a general rise in interest rates will increase the financing costs of the CLOs.
 However, since many of the senior secured loans within these CLOs have LIBOR floors, if LIBOR is below the applicable LIBOR floor (which can typically range from 0.00% to 1.00% depending on the loan), there may not be corresponding increases in investment income, which could result in the CLO not having adequate cash to make interest or other payments on the securities which the Company holds.